VoIP installation checklist

 Incorrect account details | Details don’t match what the existing provider has on file | Double-check and match exact names, addresses, and account numbers before submitting the LOA |

-Number is locked or tied to a contract | Some numbers are contract-bound or locked by the provider | Contact the existing provider to unlock or release the number.
+Number is locked or tied to a contract | Some numbers are contract-bound or locked by your existing provider | Contact the existing provider to unlock or release the number.
 There may be a termination fee |

-Partial porting delays | Only some numbers are being moved, causing confusion | Clearly specify which numbers are to be ported and how others will be handled (cancelled, forwarded, etc.) |
+Partial porting delays | Only some numbers are ported, causing confusion | Clearly specify which numbers are to be ported and how others will be handled (cancelled, forwarded, etc.) |

 Downtime during porting | Calls are not routing correctly or are going to the old system | Request temporary call forwarding from your old provider or use a standby VoIP number |